 IAN is committed to producing practical, user-centered communications that foster a better understanding of science and enable readers to pursue new opportunities in research, education, and environmental problem-solving.
 Our publications synthesize scientific findings using effective science communication techniques.

-Moore SK, Mantua NJ, Kellogg JP, and Newton JA ·
+Moore SK, Mantua NJ, Newton JA, Kawase M, Warner MJ, and Kellogg JP ·

 2008